 A: Yes.
 I personally know almost every serious road cyclists or triathletes in Istanbul.

 A: Partly yes.
 Some popular bicycle parts are available here, especially Shimano parts.
-But for instance, Campagnolo parts are nearly impossible to find.
+But for instance, Campagnolo parts are next to impossible to find.
 And yes, there are some good mechanics in Istanbul.
 You can also find popular bicycle brands such as Giant, Trek, Cannondale, Specialized, etc. in Istanbul.
 Finding high-quality bike wear can be problematic.
 And the prices of the bikes, components, and clothes are above European standards.

 Q: Does Istanbul offer any good climbs?